 Additional funding is made available by the government to fund development of sport and build on the legacy of London 2012.

-The government provided an additional funding of £150 million per annum for academic for to improve provision of physical education (PE) and sport in primary schools.
+The government provided an additional funding of £150 million per annum to improve provision of physical education (PE) and sport in primary schools.
 This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport - will be allocated to primary school head teachers.

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 At Gresham, we ensure that sports, including competitive sport is central the development of children.
 This is evident in;